Hamidalavi/examid-gaming-journey/README.md

 7. Practice in very high sensitivity to make movement better and faster
 8. Bought a **controller freek** in one month later and my aim has improved alot
 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
-10. Cover the controller with middle, ring and pinky fingers; then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
+10. I covered the controller with middle, ring and pinky fingers, that's OK; but I used the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons. **This was a bad move and caused all my fingers and wrist to hurt badly for a while**.
+Also, the pivot point was no longer in the middle, I had to touch the top-right part of the joystick to aim or top-left for movement and can't click RS/LS easily

-> [!IMPORTANT]
-**Hold the controller in your hand as if you were placing it on a table.
-This means that you can easily place the controller on your hand without straining, getting tired, or slipping.
-For professional controllers, you can use weights to make them fit more comfortably in your hand and playing easier**

 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
 12. Compensate for analog sticks' friction by **clearing the dust and debris around the joysticks**

 > [!WARNING]
 **If you give your thumb muscle lots of tension, you will encounter a terrible friction that will cause your aim to be distorted or you will feel like the controller is broken; so just have a relaxed thumb muscle, then apply the pressure to thumbsticks to do a very smooth movement and aiming.
 Let your brain understands the difference between tension and pressure on thumbsticks**.
 I mean if the amount of pressure on the thumbsticks is increased, it doesn't ruin your aiming, but the higher tension does (tight fingers' muscles, especially the thumb muscle)**

-13. Practice in high difficulty in some games to be a non-casual controller player
+13. Practiced in high difficulty in some games to be a non-casual controller player
-14. Use strafing for a better accuracy and reducing the gun recoil.
+14. I do strafing for a better accuracy and reducing the gun recoil and even dodging the bulles.
 I also use strafing in other game types (adventure, action, mmo, role play and etc)
+15. After two years, **I decided to grip the controller on principles** and hold the controller in such a way that the tips of the thumbs are close to the middle of the joystick and the muscles of the thumbs are close to the handle of the controller with a natural posture and relaxed fingers.
+In this situation, the wrists and fingers never get tired.
+With this move, my major weakness of number 10 was eliminated forever and my aiming became always fast and accurate.
+Although I still have to practice, I try to get better every day

+> [!IMPORTANT]
+**Hold the controller in your hand as if you were placing it on a table.
+This means that you can easily place the controller on your hand without straining, getting tired, or slipping.
+For professional controllers, you can use weights to make them fit more comfortably in your hand and playing games easier**

-15. These two fators **reaction** and **smoothness** are very important.
+16. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my joystick aim became very fast and smooth like other pro player
-16. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
+17. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
-17. Blinking is like changing the magazine of a gun.
+18. Blinking is like changing the magazine of a gun.
 My eyes are always open when I focus on the enemy.
 When I'm done, I relieve eye fatigue with a wink
-18. Finally, **the brain optimized the fingers' movements and positions** and now my entire focus is on the game
+19. Finally, **the brain optimized the fingers' movements and positions** and now my entire focus is on the game
-19. Congratulations, Examid is now going to be a Pro Player at **controller**
+20. Congratulations, Examid is now going to be a Pro Player at **controller**

 ---